nmdp logo

 References

-1. Centers for Disease Control and Prevention: Sickle Cell Disease, Data and Statistics; accessed 13 January, 2018.
+1. Centers for Disease Control and Prevention: Data and statistics on sickle cell disease.
+Accessed July 9, 2025.
 Access

-2. St. Martin, A. et al. Long-term survival after hematopoietic cell transplant for sickle cell disease compared to the United States population.
+2. St. Martin, A. Hebert KM, Serret-Larmande A, et al. Long-term survival after hematopoietic cell transplant for sickle cell disease compared to the United States population.
 Transplantation and Cellular Therapy.
-2022; 28(6): 325.e1–325.e7.
+2022;28(6):325.e1–325.e7.
 Access